We wrote the book!

 Goat Trail (Skolai Pass to Wolverine)

-Backpackers on ridge of the Goat Trail, Wrangell St. Elias National Park, Alaska
+Checking maps on Goat Trail, Wrangell St. Elias National Park, Alaska

 Goat Trail